TLLoevkilde/kinoFront/README.md

 ## Current Features
 - **Movie Listings:**
   - Users can view a list of movies with detailed information.
-- **Search Functionality:**
+- **Modal Pop-ups:**
-  - Users can search for movies by title.
+  - Enhanced user experience with modal windows for movie details and actions.
 - **Dynamic Content Loading:**
   - Fetches movie data from the KinoBack API in real-time.

-## Features to Come
 - **Admin Panel:**
   - An interface for admins to manage movies, including adding, editing, and deleting entries.
+- **Search Functionality:**
+  - Admin can search for movies by title.

+## Features to Come
-- **Modal Pop-ups:**
+- **Admin Login:**
-  - Enhanced user experience with modal windows for movie details and actions.
+  - Only admin can access the admin page.

 ## Technologies Used
 - **HTML/CSS:** For structuring and styling the web pages.